edoardottt/twitterbot2/README.md

 - https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api
 - https://developer.twitter.com/en/docs/twitter-api/v1/rate-limits
 - This app uses a Flask server.
-Do not expose this on the public Internet, use this behind NAT / strong firewall.
+Do not expose this on the public Internet, use this behind NAT/firewall.

 Contributing 🤝
 --------